eeeschwartz/next/lexingtonky.gov.md

 * Form the team necessary to continue.
 * About two months long.

-##### Initial KPIs for LexingtonKY.gov
+##### Initial Key Performance Idiciators (KPIs) for LexingtonKY.gov

-Based on our analysis, we have a few initial KPIs:
+Based on our analysis, we have a few initial KPIs.
+These may change as we gain insight into the project but these are good starting points:

 * Lower the bounce rate, or number of times that people encounter a page and immediately leave it.
 * Lower the quantity of in-site searches (aside from the ones that start from the home page).
+In-site searches usually indicate that a user expected to find certain information but did not.
-* Lower time to complete common tasks.
+* Lower the time to complete common tasks.
 For example, lower the time to find a pool schedule or holiday pickup time for trash.

 ### Alpha phase (soon to begin)